Last Updated on

 My favorite place to relax in Amsterdam is Bridge Schaakcafe “2 Klaveren” where you can play board games while drinking beer.
 Rotisserie is my go-to for interesting/delicious Gin & Tonics.

-My favorite Surinamese food to date is Lalla Rookh, with African-Surinamese food that is cash only.
+My favorite Surinamese food to date is Lalla Rookh, with Surinamese food.

 Best Street: Linnaeusstraat.